 In this article, we will talk about Excel ISBLANK function.
 The ISBLANK function looks if a certain cell or a range of cells is blank or not.
 If the cells are blank, then the function returns True otherwise it returns False.
 We can use the ISBLANK function with different functions to pull off different operations.
-Here, we will show 3 examples of how we can use the ISBLANK function.
+The following gif represents the use of the ISBLANK function in Excel.

 Download Practice Workbook